 Physical activity measures were included if they reported frequency, duration, and/or intensity of activity.
 We also include measures of sedentary behaviour (e.g. time spent watching TV).
-Data included in this guide is from completed data collection sweeps up to July 2019 (i.e. measures used in subsequent sweeps were not included).
+Data included in this guide is from completed data collection sweeps up to November 2022, where the data has been released (i.e. measures used in subsequent sweeps were not included).

-Additionally, to retain a manageable scope any non-core sweeps (e.g. innovation panels and feasibility studies) were excluded.
+Additionally, to retain a manageable scope any non-core sweeps (e.g. innovation panels and feasibility studies) were excluded; however, COVID-19 waves were included.
 Furthermore, measures were excluded if they were about anyone other than the main study member (e.g. mothers in ALSPAC), contained physical activity preferences, or questions regarding fatigue following physical activity.
 Additionally, we excluded ambiguous activities that may also be categorised as sedentary behaviour such as listening to the radio (as participants could potentially also be physically active).
 Activities such as reading for pleasure and drawing were not counted as sedentary.